monsoonmaelstrom/book2/book2.md

 “They need to be taught magic.
 Both of them.
 And there’s no one here qualified to do it.”

 The hypocrisy of this request is ridiculous.
 The Vernes have rigorously enforced the execution of Firgasu’s citizens for using magic for longer than I’ve been alive.
-They’ve been perfectly okay with killing off their own people right up until the moment they see the need for magic, and now they suddenly want to learn how do it.
+They’ve been perfectly okay with killing off their own people right up until the moment they see the need for magic, and now they suddenly want to learn how to do it.
 Fuck them all.

 “Do you understand that you are asking for my mother to torture your grandchildren?”
 I ask to be clear.